danutavadanei/portl/README.md

 2. Server tunnels the data to the downloader without storing it.
 3. Downloader receives a zipped stream over HTTP.

-## Demo Server
+## Live Server

-A demo server is available at `portl.znd.ro`.
-You can use it for sharing files
+A instance of the server is available at `portl.znd.ro`.
+You can use it for sharing files with other peers.

 ### Single File Transfer
 ```bash